 Karp is the co-author of Elementary and Middle School Mathematics: Teaching Developmentally (8th ed.), a former board member of NCTM, and a professor in mathematics education at the University of Louisville.

-Tags: Mathematics Institute for Learning Disabilities and Difficulties Algebra I Supplemental Instruction for Students With Learning Disabilities at the High School Level: Observations and Intervention Algebra-Readiness Mathematics Intervention for Middle School Students: Project AIM
+Tags: Mathematics and Science Institute for Students With Special Needs Algebra I Supplemental Instruction for Students With Learning Disabilities at the High School Level: Observations and Intervention Algebra-Readiness Mathematics Intervention for Middle School Students: Project AIM

 The Vaughn Gross Center's Texas Literacy Initiative project is starting to see results, thanks in no small part to the expertise of team members like Michelle Lambert-Yuhasz.